vireng9/Basis-Trade-with-Repo-Financing/README.md

 # **Relative Value Arbitrage – Basis Trade with Repo Financing**
+  Note: Full code files available upon request

+## **Overview**
+- Relative value arbitrage strategy trading the basis between cash government bonds and their futures, with the bond leg financed in the repo market.​
+- Targets mispricing between futures prices and cost‑of‑carry‑adjusted cash bond values, aiming for market‑neutral, rate‑hedged returns.
+- Provides a research and backtesting framework that can be extended to other fixed‑income relative value strategies.​

 ## **Mechanics:**
 - Cash Treasury (Leg 1) – The hedge fund buys a Treasury bond in the cash market.